When you check a thesaurus, the conjunction AND is usually in the list as an AS WELL AS synonym.

 The flag is red, white, and blue.

-After we finish band practice Monday evenings, Bob always orders a cheeseburger, fries, and a strawberry shake.
+After we finish band practice on Monday evenings, Bob always orders a cheeseburger, fries, and a strawberry shake.

 In the examples above, the three list items in each sentence are equal.
 It’s not possible to say one is more or less important.